Drug Interactions between cefixime and metronidazole

 Interactions between your drugs

-There were no interactions found in our database between cefixime and metronidazole - however, this does not necessarily mean no interactions exist.
-Always consult with your doctor or pharmacist.
+No interactions were found between cefixime and metronidazole.This does not necessarily mean no interactions exist.
+Always consult your healthcare provider.

 - Cefixime is in the drug class third generation cephalosporins.

 - Cefixime is used to treat the following conditions:

 - Metronidazole is a member of the following drug classes: amebicides, miscellaneous antibiotics.